High-mass Star Formation Group

 Qiuyi Luo (Website)

-PhD student at Shanghai Astronomical Observatory (SHAO), 1 year NAOJ Overseas Intern --> Now:
+PhD student at Shanghai Astronomical Observatory (SHAO),

 Research Interest: formation of multiple systems in low- and high-mass star-forming regions using radio single-dish telescopes and interferometers.